EGoverde/Mvvm.Nucleus.Maui/README.md

 ViewModels can be of any type and support dependency injection.
 By implementing interfaces (**see Event Interfaces**) they can trigger logic on events like navigation or its page appearing.
 It is recommended for a ViewModel to have `ObserableObject` as a base for its bindings.
 An optional `NucleusViewModel` is included to have some boilerplate events like `OnInitAsync()` and `OnRefreshAsync`.

+### Configuration

-Within the options the following additional configuration can be changed:
+Within the options the following additional settings can be changed:

 - `AddQueryParametersToDictionary`: Default `true`.
 If set query parameters (e.a. `route?key=val`) are automatically added to the navigation parameter dictionary.
 - `UseShellNavigationQueryParameters`: Default `true`.
-If set when using navigation parameters using `Shell` the one-time-use ShellNavigationQueryParameters is used.
+If set navigation parameters are passed to Shell as the one-time-use `ShellNavigationQueryParameters`.
 - `IgnoreNavigationWhenInProgress`: Default `false`.
 If set when trying to navigate using the `INavigationService` while `IsNavigating` is `true` requests will be ignored.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.

 ## Navigation service

 Navigation can be done through injecting the `INavigationService`.
-Currently only the `Shell` implemention is supported.
+Currently only the Shell implemention is supported.
 Navigation is done by either specifying the (type of the) View or a Route.

 - `await NavigateAsync<Home>();`
 - `await NavigateAsync(typeof(Home))`